 Anyone with questions should contact 1st Sergeant Arthur Gregory at 804-598-5318.

-DEA Announces 12th National Prescription Drug Take-Back Event will take place from 10 a.m. to 2 p.m. on Saturday, October 22nd.
+DEA will host its 22nd National Prescription Drug Take-Back Event on Saturday, April 30, 2022 from 10 a.m. to 2 p.m.

 Prescription drug abuse is a huge problem and this is a great opportunity for folks around the country to help reduce the threat.
 Please clean out your medicine cabinet and make your home safe from drug theft and abuse.

 If you missed the Prescription Drug Collection you may still drop off your old prescription drugs in the collection bin in the lobby of the Sheriff's Office, downstairs in the Powhatan Courthouse.